EnesKeremAYDIN/postgresql-connection-tester/README.md

 # PostgreSQL Connection Tester

-A comprehensive PostgreSQL connection testing and analysis toolkit written in Python.
+Comprehensive PostgreSQL connection testing and analysis toolkit written in Python.
 This tool allows you to test database connections, analyze server performance, and gather detailed information about your PostgreSQL instances using only native Python libraries and psycopg2.

 ## Features